department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/assisted-living-and-home-health-care.md

 template: 1-topic-landing
 lastupdate_override: ""
 relatedlinks:
-  - url: /healthcare/about-va-health-care/
+  - url: /healthcare/about-va-health-care/your-care-team/
-    title: About VA Health Care Coverage
+    title: Your Care Team
-    description: Learn more about your VA health care benefits, your health care team, and where you’ll go for care.
+    description: Learn about the health providers who’ll make up your VA care team.
-  - url: /healthcare/eligibility/
-    title: Eligibility
-    description: Find out if you can get VA health care benefits.
-  - url: /healthcare/apply/
+  - url: /healthcare/about-va-health-care/where-you-get-care/
-    title: Application Process
+    title: Where You’ll Get Care
-    description: Apply online now, or find out how to apply in person, by phone, or by mail.
+    description: Find out how to access care for regular needs, in emergencies, and when traveling.
-  - url: /healthcare/health-conditions/
+  - url: /healthcare/about-va-health-care/va-health-care-and-other-insurance/
-    title: Health Needs and Conditions
+    title: VA Health Care and Other Insurance
-    description: Find out how to access VA services for mental health, women’s health, and other specific needs.
+    description: Learn how VA health care works with Medicaid and private insurance.
-  - url: /healthcare/prescriptions/
+  - url: /healthcare/about-va-health-care/dental-care/
-    title: Refill Prescriptions
+    title: Dental Care
-    description: Refill prescriptions online, and track the status of your refills.
+    description: Find out if you can get dental care through VA.
-  - url: /healthcare/messaging/
+  - url: /healthcare/about-va-health-care/vision-care/
-    title: Send a Message to Your Health Care Team
+    title: Vision Care
-    description: Send a secure, private note to your primary care provider or other members of your VA health care team.
+    description: Find out if you can get vision care through VA.
-  - url: /disability-benefits/
+  - url: /disability-benefits/conditions/
     title: Disability Benefits
-    description: Have an illness or injury that was caused—or made worse by—your active-duty service?
-Find out if you can get disability benefits.
+    description: Find out if you can get disability benefits for an illness or injury caused or made worse by your active-duty service.
 ---

 <div class="va-introtext">